 In my experience, when treated as a corporate function sales enablement becomes easier to define because it takes on a more formal role in the organization.
 Enablement activities typically tie to a single business unit specifically tasked with supporting sales.
 Treating sales enablement as a task or collection of tasks creates a more tenuous scenario; the role becomes less evident because tasks get shared across departments.
 The function is not apparent.

-For startups embarking on building a sales organization, it’s natural to fall into a habit of assigning sales enablement activities across departments like marketing, finance and human resources.
+For startups embarking on building a sales organization, it’s natural to fall into a habit of assigning sales enablement activities across departments like marketing, finance, and human resources.
 Early on distributing tasks can be very effective.
 It’s a startup.
 Everyone is used to wearing multiple hats.
+One of the main things early on in a startup is implementing the right software that connects the business in a positive way, for example, if a new cannabis business is being started, the use of seed to sale software will be beneficial in tracking the production ready for sale, etc.

-This lean approach makes sense, but if never addressed as the company scales, it creates the situation where the function is never truly established.
-A best-case scenario, sales enablement activities continue to be shared, and an informal team can keep them prioritized across departments.
+This lean approach makes sense, but if never addressed as the company scales, it creates a situation where the function is never truly established.
+In a best-case scenario, sales enablement activities continue to be shared, and an informal team can keep them prioritized across departments.
 No small task in a startup environment where change is constant.

 So how do startups avoid this situation?
 Sales enablement is at its best as a distinct function assigned to a dedicated team that handles the recruiting and hiring, training and coaching, equipping, and assessment or your sales organization.
 Often, a sales enablement team is part of a larger sales operations business unit.
 The group will work throughout the company, spanning departments, empowering sellers.
 This exposure helps raise the profile of the team and its contributions.
 Most importantly, their success ties directly to the success of the sales team they are supporting.